Skip to main content

 Your rights

-You have rights under the Data Protection Legislations:
+You have the following rights under the Data Protection Legislations:

-• to have your personal data transferred to yourself or to another business in certain circumstances
+• To have your personal data transferred to yourself or to another business in certain

-• you have the right to be told if we have made a mistake whilst processing your data and we will report breaches to the Commissioner.
+• To be told if the Council have made a mistake whilst processing your data and the Council

 How you can access, update or correct your information

 The accuracy of your information is important to us to be able to provide relevant services more quickly.
-We are working to make our record keeping more efficient.
-In the meantime, if you change your address or email address, or if any of your circumstances change or any of the other information we hold is inaccurate or out of date please email us or write to us at:
+The Council is working to make our record keeping more efficient.
+In the meantime, if you change your address or email address, or if any of your circumstances change or any of the other information the Council holds is inaccurate or out of date, please email us or write to us at: [email protected]

 Further information

-If you would like to know more about how we use your information, or if for any reason you do not wish to have your information used in any of the ways described in this leaflet, please tell us.
-Contact the Data Protection Officer
+If you would like to know more about how the Council uses your information, or if for any reason you do not wish to have your information used in any of the ways described in this privacy notice, please contact the Data Protection Officer at [email protected]

 Related Pages